linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

 Now that you've created the database and tables, let's add some data to MySQL.
 Here's how:

-1. Add your domains to the `virtual_domains` table.
-Replace the values for *example.com* and *hostname* with your own settings.
+1. Add the domains to the `virtual_domains` table.
+Replace the values for *example.com* and *hostname* with the own settings.

         INSERT INTO `mailserver`.`virtual_domains`
           (`id` ,`name`)